 What is it?

-The Christmas Bonus is a lump sum payment awarded to you if you are in receipt of a qualifying benefit in the last complete benefit week in November (called the relevant week).
+The Christmas Bonus is a lump sum payment paid to you if you are living in the Isle of Man or another eligible country and are receiving a qualifying benefit in the last complete benefit week in November (called "the relevant week").

 Basic qualifying condition

 You must be receiving at least one of the following qualifying benefits in the relevant week:

 - Disability Living Allowance

 - Income Support (subject to further conditions being satisfied)